-When the AES CCM peripheral encrypts a packet on-the-fly while RADIO is transmitting it, RADIO must read the encrypted packet from the same memory location that the AES CCM peripheral is writing to.
+When the AES CCM is encrypting a packet on-the-fly at the same time as the radio is transmitting it, the radio must read the encrypted packet from the same memory location as the AES CCM is writing to.

-The OUTPTR on page 99 pointer in the AES CCM must point to the same memory location as the PACKETPTR pointer in the radio, see Configuration of on-the-fly encryption on page 91.
+The OUTPTR on page 99 pointer in the AES CCM must therefore point to the same memory location as the PACKETPTR pointer in the radio, see Configuration of on-the-fly encryption on page 91.